chrisjmccormick/chrisjmccormick.github.io/_posts/2025-02-19-patterns-and-messages-part-4-a-dynamic-neural-network.md

 This framing encourages us to ask questions like:

 * Does every context token need to add a message to every head?
-* Does every input token need to be routed to every head?
+* Does every input token need to be compared to every context token?
-* And / or, should we gate the scores instead of normalizing them?
+* Should we gate the scores instead of normalizing them?

 In the next post, we'll look at another concept from Mechanistic Interpretability called "The Residual Stream", which pulls the concepts in this post together to describe the behavior of a layer and the Transformer overall.